ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-the `.csv` files contain performance metrics, such as the maximum gradient, whether the covariance matrix was successfully calculated, and model run-time, which can be used to gauge model convergence.
+the `.csv` files contain performance metrics, such as the maximum gradient, whether the covariance matrix was successfully calculated, and model run-time, which can be used in combination to gauge model convergence.
 These results are organized into "long" data format, with columns for scenario and iteration, for quick analysis and plotting using